Home / Basics / Events and Notifications

 Notification targets may be deleted.
 Deleting a target will stop the delivery of all events because the notification target will no longer exist.
 Use the following mutation to remove a notification target:

 A webhook with a DEACTIVATED status for more than 30 days is considered expired.
-Such webhooks will be deleted and will no longer be visible.
+It will be deleted and no longer visible.

 Provide Feedback